santiment/academy/src/docs/metrics/details/latency.md

 processing can take anywhere from a few minutes to few hours.
 The upper limits
 are:

-- For 5-minute interval metrics processing the data can take up to 20 minutes most
+- For 5-minute interval metrics, processing the data can take up to 20 minutes at most
-- For daily metrics processing the data can take up to 2 hours
+- For daily metrics, processing the data can take up to 2 hours

 ## Social Data Latency

-Each one of the social data source:
+Each one of the social data sources:

 - Telegram
 - Reddit